WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - **does not** integrate with **Mechanical Turk**.
 You will need **SWF for that**.

+#### Resiliency

+- you can add retries to each task via the SFN language configuration

+- **you can redrive the state machine from a given failed state**

+  - this was not the case before.
+Prior to this feature, one would have to ensure all tasks are idempotent and then retry the WHOLE state machine.

 #### Best Practices

 - use timeouts to avoid stuck executions